haoliangyu/terrac/README.md

 Sharing terraform module privately is usually necessary when the infrastructure development happens across multiple teams (DevOps vs applications) or multiple repositories (core vs. app infrastructure).

 While a module can be downloaded from a git URL, it lacks the support to code versionization and storage management.
-While other paid solutions (like [Terraform Cloud](https://developer.hashicorp.com/terraform/cloud-docs/registry)) or open-source solutions (like [citizen](https://github.com/outsideris/citizen)) exist as a full-feature registry, they are usually overkill for small teams, in terms of const, features, or maintenance.
+While other paid solutions (like [Terraform Cloud](https://developer.hashicorp.com/terraform/cloud-docs/registry)) or open-source solutions (like [citizen](https://github.com/outsideris/citizen)) exist as a full-feature registry, they are usually very heavy for small teams, in terms of const, features, or maintenance.

 The `terrac` CLI provides a thin layer on your choice of cloud storage service, such as [AWS S3](https://aws.amazon.com/s3/) or [GCP Cloud Storage](https://cloud.google.com/storage/), to publish and share private module code.
 It provides features:

 * Publish and download with [semver](https://semver.org)
 * Manage storage schema and metadata automatically
 * Fully integrated with your infrastructure
-* Completely serverless (no hosting)
+* Completely serverless (nothing is hosted)
 * Simple commands (npm-style)
 * Free and flexible